brooklynjs/brooklynjs.github.io/attendee-faq.md

 # You sell out so fast!
 Why don't you release more tickets?

-We'd love for everyone who wants to come to be able to attend, unfortunately we are already packing people in as tight as we can and we just don't have physical space to accommodate any more attendees above what we're selling now.
+We'd love for everyone who wants to come to be able to attend.
+Unfortunately we are already packing people in as tight as we can and we just don't have physical space to accommodate any more attendees above what we're selling now.